ms-iot/ROSOnWindows/docs/GettingStarted/UsingROSonWindows.md

 ## Binary Installation

-Determine if there is a binary release of the ROS node.
+Determine if there is a binary release of the ROS package.

 * Using [ROS Wiki](http://wiki.ros.org) &nearr;, locate the binary release name and attempt to install using `Chocolatey`.
 * If this succeeds, then you are all set!